 Inside, the NX has a symmetrical dash with a display that rests tablet-like atop the center stack.
 Buttons are organized neatly below.
 Splashes of colorful trim scattered among the more mundane hues on most versions keep the interior from looking low-buck, too.
 Bright red and tan leathers look best, as the dark shades accent the NX’s already cramped interior.

 Even in F Sport guise, the 2020 Lexus NX is no thrill machine.

 Two versions of the 2020 Lexus NX provide modest driving excitement.
 Even with the sporty styling, we think the sedate hybrid might be the best bet here.
 Overall, the lineup rates 5 out of 10 on our scale.
-(Read more about how we rate cars.)

-The base NX 300, which used to be called NX 200t, makes use of a 2.0-liter turbo-4 rated at 235 horsepower.
+The base NX 300, which used to be called NX 200t, makes use of a 2.0-liter turbo-4 rated at 235 hp.
 It shuttles power to the front or all four wheels through a 6-speed automatic transmission.
 The optional all-wheel-drive system is meant for snowy days, not foraging in the woods.

 The turbo-4 provides brisk acceleration, but it isn’t as refined as we’ve come to expect from engines tucked behind the Lexus grille.
 The turbocharger dulls power at low speeds and then comes on with unpredictable thrust once spooled up.